hanling3/recipe-book/documents/contributions-summary.md

 - Ada
     - Updated final report with project overview in table of contents.
     - Revised profile page and recipe card for mobile responsiveness.

+- Xinlu
+    - Fixed some responsiveness problems
+    - Revised some pages' styling